haskellfoundation/haskellfoundation.github.io/podcast/50/transcript.markdown

 *Niki Vazou (0:00:23)*: Hello.

-*MPG (0:00:24)*: Today, we’re joined by Tom Sydney, author of many tools like sydtest, decking, and nix-ci.
+*MPG (0:00:24)*: Today, we’re joined by Tom Sydney, author of many tools like sydtest, Dekking, and nix-ci.
 He’ll tell us about the rules for sustainable Haskell, how Haskell lets one man do the job of 50, and the secret sauce for open source.

 Welcome, Syd.
 So, how did you get into Haskell?